sak-devops/simple-flask-web-app/README.md

 # Simple Flask Web App

+A simple web application built using Python's Flask framework.

 This is a basic Flask app that displays:
 - Hello message